be5invis/Iosevka/README.md

 * Styles for ligation sets, include:

   * `ligset-dlig`: Default ligation set would be assigned to Discretionary ligatures.
+  * `ligset-clike`: Default ligation set would be assigned to C-Like.
   * `ligset-javascript`: Default ligation set would be assigned to JavaScript.
   * `ligset-php`: Default ligation set would be assigned to PHP.
   * `ligset-ml`: Default ligation set would be assigned to ML.